-- our revenues, the concentration of our customers and the ability to retain our current customers; - our ability to negotiate with our customers on favorable terms; - our ability to maintain and grow our brand and reputation cost-effectively; - the execution of our growth strategy; - the impact of COVID-19 on our business and results of operations; - our projected financial information, growth rate and market opportunity; - the health of our industry, claim volumes, and market conditions; - · changes in the insurance and automotive collision industries, including the adoption of new technologies; - · global economic conditions and geopolitical events; - competition in our market and our ability to retain and grow market share; - our ability to develop, introduce and market new enhanced versions of our solutions and products; - our sales and implementation cycles; - the ability of our research and development efforts to create significant new revenue streams; - · changes in applicable laws or regulations; - changes in international economic, political, social and governmental conditions and policies, including corruption risks in China and other countries; - currency fluctuations; - our reliance on third-party data, technology and intellectual property; - our ability to protect our intellectual property; - · our ability to keep our data and information systems secure from data security breaches; - our ability to acquire or invest in companies or pursue business partnerships, which may divert our management's attention or result in dilution to our stockholders, and we may be unable to integrate acquired businesses and technologies successfully or achieve the expected benefits of such acquisitions, investments or partnership; - our ability to raise financing in the future and improve our capital structure; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors; - · our officers and directors allocating their time to other businesses and potentially having conflicts of interest with our business; - · our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our financial performance; - our ability to expand or maintain its existing customer base; and - our ability to service our indebtedness.
+- our revenues, the concentration of our customers and the ability to retain our current customers; - our ability to negotiate with our customers on favorable terms; - our ability to maintain and grow our brand and reputation cost-effectively; - the execution of our growth strategy; - our projected financial information, growth rate and market opportunity; - the health of our industry, claim volumes, and market conditions; - changes in the insurance and automotive collision industries, including the adoption of new technologies; - global economic conditions and geopolitical events; - competition in our market and our ability to retain and grow market share; - our ability to develop, introduce and market new enhanced versions of our solutions and products; - · our sales and implementation cycles; - the ability of our research and development efforts to create significant new revenue streams; - changes in applicable laws or regulations; - changes in international economic, political, social and governmental conditions and policies, including corruption risks in China and other countries; - · currency fluctuations; - our reliance on third-party data, technology and intellectual property; - our ability to protect our intellectual property; - our ability to keep our data and information systems secure from data security breaches; - our ability to acquire or invest in companies or pursue business partnerships, which may divert our management's attention or result in dilution to our stockholders, and we may be unable to integrate acquired businesses and technologies successfully or achieve the expected benefits of such acquisitions, investments or partnership;

+- our ability to raise financing in the future and improve our capital structure; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors; - our officers and directors allocating their time to other businesses and potentially having conflicts of interest with our business; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our financial performance; - our ability to expand or maintain its existing customer base; and - our ability to service our indebtedness.

-The forward-looking statements contained in this Annual Report on Form 10-K are based on current expectations and beliefs concerning future developments and their potential effects on us.
+The forward-looking statements contained in this prospectus are based on current expectations and beliefs concerning future developments and their potential effects on us.
 There can be no assurance that future developments affecting us will be those that we have anticipated.
 These forward-looking statements involve a number of risks, uncertainties (some of which are beyond our control) or other assumptions that may cause actual results or performance to be materially different from those expressed or implied by these forward-looking statements.
-These risks and uncertainties include, but are not limited to, those described above and elsewhere in this Annual Report on Form 10-K. Should one or more of these risks or uncertainties materialize, or should any of our assumptions prove incorrect, actual results may vary in material respects from those projected in these forward-looking statements.
-Some of these risks and uncertainties may in the future be amplified by the COVID-19 outbreak and there may be additional risks that we consider immaterial or which are unknown.
+These risks and uncertainties include, but are not limited to, those factors described above and under the heading "Risk Factors."
+Should one or more of these risks or uncertainties materialize, or should any of our assumptions prove incorrect, actual results may vary in material respects from those projected in these forward-looking statements.
 It is not possible to predict or identify all such risks.
 We do not undertake any obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.